PollyEx/frontend-coding-challenge-richardbx/README.md

 Our AI team is suggesting we use [cohere-ai](https://github.com/cohere-ai/cohere-typescript) for our LLM, since they have a Typescript SDK but you're free to choose what you think is best.

-### Drag & Drop Tasks

-Ideally, our users would be able to drag and drop tasks to reorder them.
-For the most part, there aren't a lot of opinions about how we should accomplish this.
-However, the design team wants to make sure that this doesn't interfere with accessibility and would like the feature to work on mobile as well.

-### Calendar View

-The product team at TaskBot has identified a number of our users who want to use our product to coordinate their daily schedule.
-These users always create tasks with a due date but find it hard to get the context of time between tasks.
-We'd like to provide users with a way to view their current tasks on a calendar.
-This view can be read-only, and the amount of data shown on each date can be as simple as a dot.
-The design team at TaskBot is swamped trying to design a new confetti explosion feature so they're hoping you can take point on this one.
-The product team is hoping to rely on your UX skills here to build something that's both functional and looks good.

-### Context Popover Menu

-As you probably noticed, the individual task components never got completely finished.
-The design team knew that we'd need a place to perform actions like "edit", "delete", and possibly more in the future.
-They decided a context menu that's hidden behind the ellipsis icon would be a good solution.
-The dev team before you put the ellipsis icon in place, but never got around to implementing it.
-The product team would like to know if you can implement a context menu here with actions "Edit Task" and "Delete Task".

 ### Task Filtering

 Our product team at TaskBot has received a lot of customer feedback complaining about the inability to filter their tasks.
 For sure users want to have a quick way to filter between "Completed", "Incomplete", and "All" tasks.
 However, the product team is confident there will be additional quick filters added in the future.
 It's very important that we build this feature in a way that properly encapsulates the filtering logic so additional quick filters can be added without a heavily lift from our engineers.
 The design team already did some discovery work and provided [the following designs](https://www.figma.com/design/cXVlfJKpDi3s8afFAghLzk/Front-End-Assessment?node-id=52-245).
 These designs are meant to be an aid for you in building out this feature, not a pixel perfect spec you need to follow.

+### Context Popover Menu

+As you probably noticed, the individual task components never got completely finished.
+The design team knew that we'd need a place to perform actions like "edit", "delete", and possibly more in the future.
+They decided a context menu that's hidden behind the ellipsis icon would be a good solution.
+The dev team before you put the ellipsis icon in place, but never got around to implementing it.
+The product team would like to know if you can implement a context menu here with actions "Edit Task" and "Delete Task".

+Assuming you get the menu working, see if you also have time to implement a simple edit and delete flow for tasks as well.

+## Optional Challenges

+### Drag & Drop Tasks

+Ideally, our users would be able to drag and drop tasks to reorder them.
+For the most part, there aren't a lot of opinions about how we should accomplish this.
+However, the design team wants to make sure that this doesn't interfere with accessibility and would like the feature to work on mobile as well.

 ### Separate Completed Tasks

 Our product team at TaskBot has received a lot of feedback from upset customers who are frustrated that their completed tasks are mixed in with their incomplete tasks.
 The product team would like to know if you can implement a way to separate completed tasks from incomplete tasks.
 The design team already did some discovery work and provided [the following designs](https://www.figma.com/design/cXVlfJKpDi3s8afFAghLzk/Front-End-Assessment?node-id=52-245).
 These designs are meant to be an aid for you in building out this feature, not a pixel perfect spec you need to follow.

-### Editing and Deleting Tasks

-Now that we have a proper context menu, we can finally implement the "Delete Task" and "Edit Task" actions our users have been asking for.
-If you have time, see if you can implement these features.

 ### Task Urgency

 Our tasks already have an optional due date field, but for the most part our product team feels like that value is underutilized.
 The design team has had a plan to display an "urgency badge" on each task to help users prioritize their tasks.
 Basically, each task with a due date should show a badge with user friendly text describing how far out this due date is, as well as a color-coding to help users quickly identify the most urgent tasks.
 Take a look at [one of our designs](https://www.figma.com/design/cXVlfJKpDi3s8afFAghLzk/Front-End-Assessment?node-id=52-245) to see how the design team imagined these badges looking.
 Again, these designs are meant to be an aid for you in building out this feature, not a pixel perfect spec you need to follow.

+### Calendar View

+The product team at TaskBot has identified a number of our users who want to use our product to coordinate their daily schedule.
+These users always create tasks with a due date but find it hard to get the context of time between tasks.
+We'd like to provide users with a way to view their current tasks on a calendar.
+This view can be read-only, and the amount of data shown on each date can be as simple as a dot.
+The design team at TaskBot is swamped trying to design a new confetti explosion feature so they're hoping you can take point on this one.
+The product team is hoping to rely on your UX skills here to build something that's both functional and looks good.

 ## Extra Credit